wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Operations/WebrootConfigurationWorkflow.md

 settings in your template.

-- If you are deploying a virgin website installation or a baseline website installation then **PERIST_ASSETS_TO_CLOUD** should always be 0.
+- If you are deploying a virgin website installation or a baseline website installation then **PERIST_ASSETS_TO_DATASTORE** should always be 0.

 - If you are deploying from a temporal backup then **PERSIST_ASSETS_TO_DATASTORE** can be 1.